 Because it’s so soft, copper is extremely susceptible to hard falling matter such as hail.
 If you live in a stormy or heavily wooded area, your copper roof will show damage.

-Aluminum is used for almost everything, and roofing is no exception.
+Aluminum is used for almost everything, roofing is no exception.
 Aluminum roofing is often used on coastal properties because of its weather-resistant capabilities.

 2. Easy to Form

 As a fairly soft metal, aluminum can be easily manipulated to fit specific roof angles.
-It can also be shaped into a number of different designs.
+It can also be shaped into a of different designs.

 3. Priced Reasonably